BodoBurger/hastie-ElemStatLearn-figures/README.md

 ## Figures Todo
  - 2.5
  - 2.6 unit cube
+ - 2.7
- - 2.7 Why is alpha not working with ggforce::geom_circle?
+     - Why is alpha not working with ggforce::geom_circle?
+     - anti-aliasing